heterl0/eleventy-blog/content/about.md

 # About

 My name is Hieu Le Van, a frontend developer.
 I have been working with React and Next.js since February 2023.
 I graduated from FPT Can Tho University in August 2024.
-Currently, I am looking for a Frontend Job.
+Currently, I am currently work as Frontend Engineer at Moatable.
 I am starting a blog to share my experiences and learn more.